voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :g/^wget/ normal O

+Activating and deactivating modern Regular Expressions

+Vim regexes are inconsistent when it comes to what needs to be backslash-escaped and what doesn't, which is the one bad thing.
+But Vim lets you put \v to make everything suddenly consistent: everything except letters, numbers and underscores becomes "special" unless backslash-escaped.

+More interesting yet, you can activate and deactivate in one same search

+    :%s,<body>\v(\_.+)\V</body>,\1,
+    \v ................................ starts magic mode
+    \V ................................ ends magic mode

 # How to add a line after every few lines in vim

 I wanted to add a line after every 3 lines in a file (having about 1000 lines)